Regulators do not understand Pre-Qualifications

 What is Pre-Qualification?

-"Pre"-Qualifying is a prior to application discussion of eligibility and rates, applied against published standard qualifying guidelines; ratios, down payment, loan type, and maybe even credit score.
-This analysis should result in a number, which is the maximum loan amount a customer could possibly afford.
+"Pre"-Qualifying is a prior-to-application discussion of eligibility and rates, applied against published standard qualifying guidelines; ratios, down payment, loan type, and maybe even credit score.
+This analysis should result in a number; the maximum loan amount a customer could afford.
 It's not an application and the result states "THIS IS NOT AN UNDERWRITING DECISION", something that you must feature prominently on any correspondence.
 This is so consumers don't represent or think that they have been approved when they haven't.

 Why Do Regulators Think Pre-Qualifications are Applications?

-Buried in Reg B (ECOA/Fair Lending) commentary, is a statement which has now become the lynchpin for the argument that pre-qualifications are applications.
-This opinion that holds that pre-qualifications, if failed, must be disposed of via Adverse Action and consequently, are subject to activity reporting.
+Buried in Reg B (ECOA/Fair Lending) commentary is a statement that has now become the lynchpin for the argument that pre-qualifications are applications.
+This opinion holds that pre-qualifications if failed, must be disposed of via Adverse Action and consequently are subject to activity reporting.

 Comment for 1002.2(f)-3 When An Inquiry Or Prequalification Request Becomes An Application.